danilwhale/RaylibApple/README.md

 we will use ffmpeg in next instructions to manipulate .mp4 files

-#### (if audio is in .mp4 format) extract audio from .mp4
+#### extract audio from video.mp4
 ```
-ffmpeg -i audio.mp4 -q:a 0 -map a audio.mp3
+ffmpeg -i video.mp4 -q:a 0 -map a audio.mp3
 ```

 #### extract .png sequence for animation